 - Another eligible non-citizen with an arrival departure record (I-94) from the U.S. Immigration and Naturalization Service showing any one of the following designations: Refugee, Asylum Granted, Indefinite Parole, Humanitarian Parole or Cuban-Haitian Entrant.

 Satisfactory academic progress

 If you want to remain eligible for federal and state financial aid programs, you must make satisfactory academic progress toward your degree.
 Standards of satisfactory academic progress are applied to all students who wish to establish or maintain financial aid eligibility, regardless of whether they have received financial aid in the past.

 The standards of satisfactory academic progress state you must:

-- Pass a minimum of 67% of all attempted hours at Western.
+- Complete and pass a minimum of 67% of all attempted hours at WMU.

-- Maintain a minimum cumulative grade point average as stated in the University Catalog.
+- Maintain a minimum of 2.00 cumulative grade point average by the end of the second academic year.